DrupalizeMe/drupal7-psdtotheme-series/presentations/slides/00-intro-drupalcon-workshop.md

 <!-- .slide: data-background-position="top left" -->
 <!-- .slide: data-state="bgimage" -->

-Note: Design is (c) CC BY-NC-ND, Angga Putra.
+Note: Link points to download for green theme PSD -- Design is (c) CC BY-NC-ND, Angga Putra.
 Source: http://www.behance.net/gallery/Business-Stack-Free-Template-%28-PSD-file-included-%29/9254421 the PNGs and PSD files are also hidden in the repo.

 ---------------------------------------
 ## Pro Tip
 “Are you new to front-end web development?
 Here's a secret: no one else really knows what they're doing either.”

 Nicolas Gallagher

+Note: One of the things that makes this topic particularly difficult is that the field is changing so rapidly.

 ---------------------------------------
 ## ... but